 Poll Everywhere: During lecture you will participate in poll questions using the Poll Everywhere response system.
 Prior to our first poll you must register your device with Poll Everywhere.
+Registration details for

-Registration instructions and other FAQ can be found by following this link: poll.unc.edu.
-Participation requires that you have access to a cell phone texting plan or a device that can logon to the University's Wi-Fi (e.g., tablet, laptop).
-If you do not register properly, then your polls will not be counted.
+Poll Everywhere are below in the technology section.
+Participation requires that you have access to a cell phone texting plan or a device that can login to the University's Wi-Fi (e.g., tablet, laptop).
+If you do not register properly, then your polls will not be counted and you will lose your poll participation grade.